Dimensions API Connector for Microsoft Excel

 Note

 The TEXTJOIN function is used to concatenate the values in the specified range into a single string, with each value separated by a comma.
 CHAR(34) is used to add double quotes around each value.
-Separator between function arguments is a semicolon (;) as per Excel’s locale settings, or it could be comma (,).
+The separator between function arguments is a semicolon (;) as per Excel’s locale settings, or it could be comma (,).

-6. Does Excel Add-In support JSON unnesting?
+1. Does the Connector support JSON unnesting?

-Yes, the Excel Add-In supports JSON unnesting through Power Query.
+Yes, the Excel Connector supports JSON unnesting through Power Query.
 After running a query that returns nested JSON data, you can use Power Query to transform and flatten the data structure, making it easier to work with in Excel.
 For detailed instructions on how to unnest JSON data in Excel using Power Query, please refer to the How to Unnest JSON Data in Excel guide.